Constitution - Wexford Education Support Centre

 8.2 The financial year shall be from January 1st to December 31st.

-8.4 The Management Committee shall annually present a Financial Report, together with a statement of income and expenditure, to the Annual General Meeting and the Department of Education and Science.
+8.5 The Management Committee shall annually present a Financial Report, together with a statement of income and expenditure, to the Annual General Meeting and the Department of Education and Skills.

-The income and property of association shall be applied solely towards the promotion of its main object(s) as set forth in this Constitution.
-No portion of the association’s income and property shall be paid or transferred directly or indirectly by way of dividend, bonus or otherwise howsoever by way of profit, to the members of the association.
-No Officer shall be appointed to any office of the association paid by salary or fees, or receive any remuneration or other benefit in money or money’s worth from the association.
-However, nothing shall prevent any payment in good faith by the association of:
+The income and property of Education Centre shall be applied solely towards the promotion of its main object(s) as set forth in this Constitution.
+No portion of the Education Centre’s income and property shall be paid or transferred directly or indirectly by way of dividend, bonus or otherwise howsoever by way of profit, to the members of the Management Committee.

-a) Reasonable and proper remuneration to any member of the association (not being an Officer) for any services rendered to the association.
+- a) Reasonable and proper remuneration to any member of the Management Committee of the Education Centre for any services rendered to the Education Centre.

-d) Reasonable and proper out-of-pocket expenses incurred by any Officer in connection with their attendance to any matter affecting the association
+- b) Reasonable and proper out-of-pocket expenses incurred by any Officer in connection with their attendance to any matter affecting the Education Centre.